catdad/ColorJS/README.md

     var count = 3;
     color.monochrome(count); //[color1, color2, color3]

+Calculate only lighter or darker monochrome colors:

+    color.monochromeLight(count); //[original, lighter1, lighter2]
+    color.monochromeDark(count); //[original, dark1, dark2]

-_Note: This function does not return pure black or white.
+_Note: The monochrome functions does not return pure black or white.
 Add those on your own if you need to.
-Also, it does not necessarily return the original color._
+Also, `monochrome` does not necessarily return the original color, but rather colors of the same hue._

 ##Note